splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/2-put-together/02-01-fly-plan.md

 ### The Spider

-For the spider, we only need to know it's location on the screen and its size.
+For the spider, we only need to know its location on the screen and its size.
 We can then update this to move the spider around, and use its size to test when it overlaps the fly.

 To test when the spider is over the fly we can give the spider and the fly a bounding circle (the area where we consider the spider or fly to be).
 It will then be easy to check if they touch by seeing if the two circles intersect.